You're not stuck because

 Man climbing steep terrain through mist

 I packed a bag, drove three hours to a trailhead, and hiked sixteen miles.
 Something shifted.
 I stopped asking "Why did this happen to me?" and started asking "What did I learn?"
 I took ownership of my part.
 I forgave her, my parents, and myself.
-The clarity didn't come from waiting.
-It came from walking.
+Clarity didn't show up on its own.
+It showed up while I was moving.

 The View